RianaAllen/WritingSamples/Work Product/How_To/Markdown_Example.md

 ### Logging in:
 Use these steps after an account has been created.
 See the previous section for how to create an account.
-Open any web browser and type [“just-eat.co.uk”]{just-eat.co.uk} into the navigation bar and press enter.
+Open any web browser and type [“just-eat.co.uk”](just-eat.co.uk) into the navigation bar and press enter.
 This will bring you to the Just Eat homepage.
 ![Just Eat Homepage](Images/Homepage.png)
 Figure 2.1 – Navigate to Just Eat Home page